rubyat/insureverify.ai/files/subscription_schema.md

 (for Laravel + Inertia + Vue; you already have users and plans)

 This spec makes the subscription layer production-ready with monthly billing, usage metering, invoicing, payments, and auditability.
-It’s intentionally Stripe/Cashier-friendly but provider-agnostic.

-Contents

 Assumptions